-

 Penalties for MS Commercial Drivers

-You must report any traffic convictions to your employer within 30 days.
+You should report any traffic convictions to your employer immediately.
 This covers all vehicles, including being ticketed while driving your own car.

 As a commercial driver, all traffic convictions come with possible job-jeopardizing penalties.
 With so much at stake it's good to know the rules in which you are governed by.
 The Federal Motor Carrier Safety Administration (FMCSA) provides a complete list of driver disqualifications and penalties.